wazzupope/portfolio/README.md

 Edit text content
 Move thumbnail screenshot above text description in portfolio section?
-Decide whether to divide technologies in Skills to "well-used" and "some exposure" or something of that nature Modify layout/size of Contact section so that when you click the Nav link to it, it doesn't look like you've just jumped to the bottom of the section above it.
+Decide whether to divide technologies in Skills to "well-used" and "some exposure" or something of that nature On mobile views: modify layout/size of Contact section so that when you click the Nav link to it, it doesn't look like you've just jumped to the bottom of the section above it.
 Maybe it doesn't need to be 100vh size, but maybe needs to be 50vh?
 Check accessibility checklist